Skip to Content

 Stay tuned for more glittery, heartfelt, and hilariously honest love letters to the generation that’s changing everything.

-— a love letter to motherhood on your own terms.
+A love letter to motherhood on your own terms.

 Let’s put it out there: I became a mom at 40, and it was the best plot twist of my life.